-Many items contained in the NCJRS Abstracts Database are available in their original form from the NCJRS Library via Interlibrary Loan.
+Many items contained in the NCJRS Abstracts Database are available in their original form from the NCJRS Virtual Library via Interlibrary Loan.
 NCJRS does not hold copyright or reprint permission for these materials and cannot provide online or photocopy access to these documents.
-If these materials are borrowed from the NCJRS Library, it is the responsibility of the user to acquire copyright permission from the publisher for further use of the material.
+If these materials are borrowed from the NCJRS Virtual Library, it is the responsibility of the user to acquire copyright permission from the publisher for further use of the material.
 Most of these materials are available directly from the document publishers.
-For convenience, NCJRS provides the publisher URL in the Abstracts Database record when available.
+When it's available, NCJRS provides the publisher URL in the Abstracts Database record.

 Some items contained in the NCJRS Abstracts Database are available from the NCJRS Virtual Library Photocopy/PDF Service.
 NCJRS has been granted reproduction rights only for single photocopy orders for these materials.
 If these materials are acquired from the NCJRS Virtual Library, it is the responsibility of the user to obtain copyright permission from the publisher for further use of the material.
 Additionally, special exceptions are made for requests that comply with Fair Use criteria (17 USC 107).
 The Fair Use clause (17 USC 107) allows for reproduction of particular works for purposes such as criticism, comment, news reporting, teaching, scholarship, and research.
 Four factors are considered in determining whether or not a particular request complies with the Fair Use clause: